 Yes.
 Trade promotions can only be conducted in the Northern Territory by businesses or approved organisations.
 Permits are required to run a trade promotion with a prize pool over the value of $5000, however, if you are an interstate business with a permit to run that trade promotion in another state you do not need to apply for a NT local permit.
 For more information, see the Northern Territory Government website.

 If you’re planning on running a trade promotion, do your homework.
-Understand the different types of trade promotion, competition and weigh up which one is best suited to your goals.
-Stay diligent around the legal requirements.
+Understand the different types of trade promotion, and trade promotion strategies and weigh up which one is best suited to your goals.
+Stay diligent around the legal requirements, and understand the different trade promotion permits required.
 Even if you don’t need a promotion permit, there are still compliance requirements in force around how you run the competition, with nasty penalties for breaches.